 To put your business on a proper footing with HM Revenue & Customs (HMRC) and other authorities, you need to make sure that it has the right legal structure.

-Nowadays, it's easier to network than ever before.
-With the huge success of social networking sites like Facebook, LinkedIn and Twitter everyone is doing it.
 The advantages of networking can improve your businesses chance of survival during those hard early months dramatically.

 Perhaps the most important aspect of running your business is selling.
 A marketing plan may help you to think about your overall approach to marketing and may focus your mind by setting targets.
 But to achieve sales: